-This campaign, the collection of larvae was conditioned for the restrictions related to the COVID19 situation in Spain.
-Nonetheless, the technicians involved in the collection of field larvae for S. nonagrioides and O. nubilalis we able to carry out about 240 hours of fieldwork, travelled over 2600 km and made three round trips, one for each different field zone.
+This campaign, the technicians involved in the collection of field larvae for S. nonagrioides and O. nubilalis carried out about 220 hours of fieldwork, travelled over 2700 km and made a total of three round trips, one for each different field zone.

-A total of 1569 last-instars larvae of S. nonagrioides were collected between September and October 2020 from three different Zones in NE Spain (570, 509 and 490 larvae from Zones 1, 2 and 3, respectively; Table 3).
+A total of 1699 last-instars larvae of S. nonagrioides were collected between September and October 2021 from three different Zones in NE Spain (542, 553 and 604 larvae from Zones 1, 2 and 3, respectively; Table 3).
 A map showing the sampling points for S. nonagrioides is displayed in Annex IIa.
-Six, ten and eleven fields in Zones 1, 2 and 3, were searched, respectively, although larvae were successfully collected in three fields in Zones 1 and 3 and five fields in Zone 2 (Figure 1, Annex IIb).
-The maximum distance between successfully sampled fields was about 9, 6 and 9 Km within Zones 1, 2 and 3, respectively (Annex IIb).
+Nine, six and nine fields in Zones 1, 2 and 3, were searched, respectively, although larvae were successfully collected in four fields in each Zone (Figure 1, Annex IIb).
+The maximum distance between successfully sampled fields was about 7, 7 and 4 Km within Zones 1, 2 and 3, respectively (Annex IIb).
 Thus, the minimum of 1000 larvae targeted for collection could be fulfilled.

-Larvae of O. nubilalis were collected between September and October 2020 from three Zones in the Northeast of Spain, yielding a total of 669 larvae (216, 436 and 17 larvae from Zones 1, 2 and 3, respectively; Table 4).
+Larvae of O. nubilalis were collected between September and October 2021 from the same three Zones in the North-eastern Spain, yielding a total of 811 larvae (304, 503 and 4 larvae from Zones 1, 2 and 3, respectively; Table 4).
 A map showing the sampling points for O. nubilalis is displayed in Annex IIIa.
-Larvae were mainly gathered in one field in Zone 1 and three fields in Zone 2 (Figure 1, Annex IIIb), although the number of fields surveyed was higher (six in Zone 1, ten in Zone 2 and eleven in Zone 3).
-The maximum distance between successfully sampled fields was about 5 Km within Zone 2 (Annex IIIb).
-Even though 17 maize fields have been sampled in all three Zones, the minimum of 1000 larvae targeted for collection could not be reached for this species.
-An additional fourth expedition to collect O. nubilalis in Zone 3 (Navarra) was planned, but it was cancelled due to mobility and housing restrictions related to the COVID19 situation at that moment in Navarra (Official Journal of Navarre: BON 246/20202, 251/20203, 257/20204, 259/20205 and 270/20206).
+Larvae were mainly gathered in one field in Zone 1 and four fields in Zone 2 (Figure 1, Annex IIIb), although the number of fields surveyed was higher (nine in Zone 1, six in Zone 2 and fourteen in Zone 3).
+The maximum distance between successfully sampled fields was about 7 Km within Zone 2 (Annex IIIb).
+Even though 29 maize fields have been sampled in all three Zones, the minimum of 1000 larvae targeted for collection could not be reached for this species.

-Despite having collected a higher number of S. nonagrioides larvae than the minimum target, the 3% maximum detection threshold for resistance allele frequency has not been met the past five years due to the high mortality rates of field larvae reared in the laboratory.
+A number of larvae above the minimum target was collected so that the highest possible number of field individuals would be represented in the bioassays and thus reach the maximum detection threshold of 3% of the resistance allele frequency.
+However, this is not always achieved, usually due to high mortality rates of field larvae reared in the laboratory.
 There are different reasons that could explain the high mortality of both lepidopteran species during the diapause period (about 3 months).
 In the case of S. nonagrioides, larval mortality in the laboratory has been found to be higher when reared under diapause conditions than that observed when reared under normal maintenance conditions (Fantinou and Tsitsipis, 1999).
 In addition, mortality during the diapause time may increase due to the transmission of diseases or to the emergence of parasitoids from larvae carried from the field (Eizaguirre et al., 1990; Fantinou and Tsitsipis, 1999; Monetti et al., 2003).
 Another cause could be a low adaptation to artificial breeding conditions (Hoffmann and Ross, 2018), which may be different depending on the population, even if they are of the same species (Carpenter and Bloem, 2002).
-To reduce these effects as much as possible, the following changes have been made in the rearing process: (a) the number of larvae per box has been reduced to reduce mortality by limiting disease spread (Fantinou & Tsitsipis, 1999); (b) the vermiculite of the boxes is changed more frequently during the diapause period to prevent fungal growth; (c) those larvae from boxes suspected of containing larvae with pathogens go through additional asepsis (dipping of larvae in 1% bleach solution); and (d) the frequency at which the diet in the boxes is renewed has been reduced to once a week in order not to disturb diapause conditions.
+To reduce these effects as much as possible in S. nonagrioides, the following measures are taken: (a) a low number of larvae per box is maintained to reduce mortality by limiting disease spread (Fantinou & Tsitsipis, 1999); (b) the vermiculite of the boxes is frequently renewed during the diapause period to prevent fungal growth; (c) those larvae from boxes suspected of containing larvae with pathogens go through additional asepsis (dipping of larvae in 1% bleach solution); and (d) the diet in the rearing boxes is renewed once a week in order not to disturb diapause conditions.